Let's Go Sightseeing!

 The Howrah Bridge in the distance, putting up a show with its lights!

-So, when it was time for me to make a solo expedition, I chose KOL, in spite of questioning looks from family & the disheartening weather forecasts.
+It was time for me to make a solo expedition.
+I chose KOL despite questioning looks from family.
+The disheartening weather forecasts did not deter me.
 Thus, here I’m, P, sharing my story of traveling to Calcutta, the business hub of Eastern India.

 See the color color color of the sky!